netsecwiz/AristaL4/README.md

+This is not the L4 class.
+This is an ATD instance for advanced routing I am using to supplement some of the L4 knowledge.<br>
+**This is my 1st attempt at a decent looking readme. *<br>

 In the backup playbook i just change the name of the file path as I go per lab.
 Here is the topology.